NLP-Guild/text2music/README.md

 ## Contribution
+If you have any ideas about text-to-music, feel free to discuss in the discord server!

-To contribute the project, simply open a pull request.
+Or, if you want to contribute the codes, simply open a pull request!

+We appreciate your contribution!

 ## Active Line of Work
 1. we are collecting real user prompts for later dataset building.
 If you would like to share your ideas, fill this [google form](https://forms.gle/Fmp8aSU3f6ThmeaT9) and submit.
 We really appreciate your help and will add you to the "wall of love" later:)